top of page

 EAHK no bg_edited_edited_edited.png

-We suggest using evidence to find the most effective ways to help others, then act on that basis.
-Effective Altruism Hong Kong is a Hong Kong–registered charity that helps people apply EA ideas through programmes and effective giving guidance.
+Effective Altruism means using evidence to find the most effective ways to help others, then act on that basis.
+Effective Altruism Hong Kong is a Hong Kong–registered charity that helps people apply EA ideas through our programmes and effective giving guidance.

 Our key programmes